PA-7200: Description

-The PA-7200 was mostly derived from the PA-7100 and was improved adding a second integer unit, enabling it to issue up to two integer instructions per cycle.
+The PA-7200 was mostly derived from the PA-7100 and was improved by adding a second integer unit, enabling it to issue up to two integer instructions per cycle.
 The second integer unit was not identical to the first, and was only capable of executing simple but more frequently used instructions.

 The PA-7200 contained 1.3 million transistors and measured 14.0 mm by 15.0 mm (210 mm^{2}).
 It was fabricated by Hewlett-Packard in their CMOS14A process which they co-developed with Analog Devices.
 CMOS14A was a 0.55 μm, three-level interconnect, complementary metal-oxide-semiconductor (CMOS) process.

 The microprocessor uses an unusual 4.4 V power supply as a result of its development.
 It was designed in the 0.8 μm CMOS26B process and leveraged circuits and layouts from the PA-7100, which was also designed for CMOS26B.
 The completed design was then shrunk for the 0.55 μm CMOS14A process.
 This process has 120-angstrom gate oxide that did not tolerate 5.0 V operation.
 A 3.3 V power supply did not enable the microprocessor to achieve the intended clock frequency, so 4.4 V was chosen as a compromise.